 USB cables – customised configurations

 USB cables are used to wire electronic devices together.
 They are one of the most popular connector standards available on the market.
 Among other things, USB cords allow peripherals such as a mouse or keyboard to be connected to a computer.
 And all this without installation additional drivers.
-USB cables are also a great solution for fast charging of smartphones, tablets or laptops.
+USB cables are also great for fast charging of smartphones, tablets or laptops, especially if you use a USB-C charger with Power Delivery.

 In the offer of the Akyga brand you will find a huge selection of USB cables with different parameters.
 Thus, you can easily charge your mobile phone or connect an external drive to your PC.